-- 1. trigger a reset impulse via a impulse couple capacitor - 2. usded as general purpose input for entering different configure modes - 3. when pressed, the WiFi module is deactivated
+- 1. trigger a reset impulse via a impulse couple capacitor - 2. usded as general purpose input for entering different configure modes - 3. when pressed, the WiFi module is deactivated if keys are configured and reset button pressed, count seconds until release if 5-10s: open accesspoint, transmit UDP broadcast message and wait for incoming TCP connection if all is fine, go into measure-loop else go into corresponding configure-state

-'''

-if keys are configured and reset button pressed, count seconds until release

-if 5-10s: open accesspoint, transmit UDP broadcast message and wait for

-incoming TCP connection

-if 20-30s: call serial setup menu.

-else check for proper configured keys and ssid in the eeprom

-if all is fine, go into measure-loop

-else go into corresponding configure-state

-'''